-Marginal production of oil and gas.
-For tax years beginning after December 31, 2007, the temporary suspension of the taxable income limit on percentage depletion from the marginal production of oil and natural gas is scheduled to expire.
-See Percentage Depletion.
+Marginal production of oil and gas.The temporary suspension of the taxable income limitation on percentage depletion from the marginal production of oil and natural gas is not available for tax years beginning in 2008.
+However, it is available for tax years beginning in 2009.

 Depletion is the using up of natural resources by mining, quarrying, drilling, or felling.
 The depletion deduction allows an owner or operator to account for the reduction of a product's reserves.
 There are two ways of figuring depletion: cost depletion and percentage depletion.
 For mineral property, you generally must use the method that gives you the larger deduction.
 For standing timber, you must use cost depletion.